albertintech/apai/docs/congress/cmf/fema/why-not-condorcet.md

 ## The Affirmative Case: STAR

-The Act selects STAR voting for single-winner federal elections because it satisfies the practical requirements that Condorcet methods struggle with, while achieving comparable or superior democratic outcomes across the dimensions that matter most.
+The Act selects STAR voting for single-winner congressional elections because it satisfies the practical requirements that Condorcet methods struggle with, while achieving comparable or superior democratic outcomes across the dimensions that matter most.

 STAR captures preference intensity without requiring strategic sophistication.
 The 0-5 scoring scale is a familiar interaction -- people rate products, restaurants, and services on star scales routinely.
 The ballot action is identical regardless of candidate field size.
 No ranking is required, no transitivity is demanded, and a voter who knows only three candidates in a ten-candidate field scores those three and leaves the rest at zero without penalty.